5 Top Weekly TSX Stocks: Nickel Price, Funding Drive Horizonte | INN

 Belo Sun Mining

-Belo Sun Mining is developing the Volta Grande gold project in Brazil, which through a 2015 feasibility study it describes as having the potential to be an open pit mine with a long life.
+Belo Sun Mining is developing the Volta Grande gold project in Brazil, which it says has the potential to be an open-pit mine with a long life.

-Company news was recently updated in mid-July, when it said that a court ruling in Brazil would favor company operations, after the Federal Court of Appeal ruled that the State Environmental Agency for the Government of Para (SEMAS) remained the competent authority for assessing environmental permitting.
+Company news was recently updated in mid-July, when the Federal Court of Appeal ruled that the State Environmental Agency for the Government of Para (SEMAS) remains the competent authority for assessing environmental permitting.
 SEMAS had awarded Belo Sun its permitting.

 Leagold Mining

-Leagold is a mid-tier gold producer, with assets in Mexico where it owns an operating mine and a development project — and Brazil, where it has three operating mines and a development project.
+Leagold Mining is a mid-tier gold producer with assets in Mexico, where it owns an operating mine and a development project.
+It also has three operating mines and a development project in Brazil.

-On August 1 the company released its H1 results, detailing gold production of 197,234 ounces in the half-year, and sales of 201,724 ounces.
+On August 1, the company released its H1 results, detailing gold production of 197,234 ounces in the first half of the year, and sales of 201,724 ounces.

 The company was trading at C$2.99 by last Friday, with a weekly gain of 18.65 percent.